Written Janaury 10, 2022

 you'll need to make sure that remote clients will verify and trust certificates signed by your CA.

-client does not verify server certificates by default.
+Sadly, PostgreSQL's psql client does not verify server certificates by default.

 To guarantee authenticated communication with the server, it needs to be explicitly configured to trust your CA,

-and to verify the server's certificate (using sslmode=verify-full
+and to verify the server's certificate (using sslmode=verify-full).

-CLI client will not read CA certificates from the system trust store
+The psql CLI client will not read CA certificates from the system trust store

 such as the macOS Keychain.

-client looks for CA certificates in the ~/.postgresql/root.crt
+The psql client looks for CA certificates in the ~/.postgresql/root.crt file in the user's home directory.

 In researching PostgreSQL TLS, we did some thorough investigation.
 Here are our rough notes if you are interested in diving deeper.